Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Re-re-imagining**

+A fully neutralized soul cage will generate a World Seed at the centre.

 I think this might finally be the thing I needed.

 * Terminal knows very little about the world due to being locked up.
 They need the assistance of souls from the Old World to see it better.